tstankevicius/GildedRose/TypeScript/README.md

 this case is still ok in updateQuality method, but if requirements expand and we have more cases we would need to map item to quality update strategy and use dependency injection to set correct strategy for qualityCalculator service to calculate quality.

+* Another approach would be to use RxJS and make array of item a stream and calculate quality manipulating stream.
+Then, however, golden-master would need to subscribe to result observable to print results.
+Reactive implementation would only fit if other system elements would also use reactive approach.
+This would improve performance though would make code less readable and comprehensive.